Physical Fault Injection and Side-Channel Attacks on Mobile Devices: A Comprehensive Analysis: Side-channel Attacks

-Nakano et al.~\cite{nakano2014pre} (2014) present SPA attacks on ECC and RSA implementations on an undisclosed Android smartphone with a clock frequency of 832MHz.
-The authors aim for key recovery on ECC and RSA implementations provided by Android's Java Cryptography Extension (JCE) library.
-The RSA implementation uses a square-and-multiply approach, which has been shown in much previous work, e.g.\ \cite{kenworthy2012mobile}, to be vulnerable to side-channel analysis.
-Similarly, ECC double-and-multiply operations are also exploited as in \cite{kenworthy2012mobile}.
-Analysis at the 10 MHz and 20 MHz frequencies yielded the best results for key recovery, which was achieved in a single trace for both algorithms.
+Nakano et al.~\cite{nakano2014pre} (2014) presented EM-based key recovery attacks against ECC and RSA implementations from Android's Java Cryptography Extension (JCE) library on an undisclosed smartphone (832MHz clock frequency).
+The RSA implementation used a square-and-multiply approach, which was already known to be vulnerable to side-channel analysis.
+Like \cite{kenworthy2012mobile}, identifiable ECC double-and-multiply operations were also exploited.
+Both methods used simple power analysis at the 10 MHz and 20 MHz frequencies for key recovery using a single trace.
 The precise nature in which triggers were implemented are not disclosed.

-In 2015, Balasch et al.~\cite{balasch2015dpa} presented EM-based DPA attacks on a 32-bit ARM Cortex-A8 CPU (1GHz).
-The attacks focus on a customised bitsliced AES-128 software implementation from K\"{o}nighofer~\cite{konighofer2008fast} (2008), designed to thwart cache timing attacks, which executed on a Texas Instruments AM3358 Sitara SoC aboard a Beaglebone Black single-board computer (SBC).
-The target system uses a Linux distribution based on Debian 7 with kernel v3.8.13-bone47.
-Interestingly, the authors attack both unprotected and masked versions of the bitsliced AES algorithm, the latter intended to thwart side-channel analysis.
-In total, 1.2 million measurements were needed at most to break the masked algorithm using first-order DPA, while 400,000 were required to successfully mount a second-order DPA.
-Using the unprotected algorithm, 10,000 traces were required for key recovery.
+In 2015, Balasch et al.~\cite{balasch2015dpa} presented EM-based DPA attacks against a Texas Instruments AM3358 Sitara SoC on a Beaglebone Black single-board computer (SBC) with an ARM Cortex-A8 (1GHz) and a Debian 7-based Linux distribution (kernel v3.8.13-bone47).
+The authors targeted an unprotected 128-bit AES software implementation and a bit-sliced version from K\"{o}nighofer~\cite{konighofer2008fast} (2008) designed to resist side-channel analysis.
+After analysis, 1.2 million traces were needed for key recovery using the bit-sliced implementation and a first-order DPA, while a second-order DPA was possible using 400,000 traces.
+In contrast, only 10,000 traces were required for the unprotected algorithm.